henryavila/laravel-nova-chordpro-field/README.md

 # Laravel Nova Chordpro Field

-Add a [Chordpro](https://www.chordpro.org/chordpro/chordpro-introduction/)  viewer and editor into Laraavel Nova.
+Add a [Chordpro](https://www.chordpro.org/chordpro/chordpro-introduction/)  viewer and editor into Laravel Nova.
 The editor is a simple TextArea.
 The viewer display a fully formatted song.